-Barcelona’s hotels have been upping their dining game, and the stunning new SOFIA is no exception.
-Opened last summer, this grand dame features a Mediterranean eatery, a book cafe cheekily called PhiloSofia, and a dinner theater (more on that later).
+Barcelona’s hotels have been upping their dining game, and the stunning SOFIA is no exception.
+Reopened as part of The Unbound Collection by Hyatt, this grand dame features a Mediterranean eatery, a book café cheekily called Philosofia, and a dinner theater (more on that later).
 But its crown culinary jewel is chef Carles Tejedor’s restaurant, SOFIA Be So.
 Opt for one of the two haute cuisine tasting menus, which feature inventive dishes like scallops au gratin with smoked cauliflower purée; hake and lemongrass pil pil with steamed veggie ravioli; or duck foie gras with rum-toffee infused banana.
 There’s also an aromatic experience, where a sommelier will give you seven perfume bottles and recommend wines to match the scent you like best.

 Below the airy, sophisticated SOFIA Hotel is its darker alter ego: Zuu, a sultry dinner theater and burlesque-style nightclub.
 The subterranean den is done up with red velvet seating areas and a color scheme of deep black, violet, and gold.
 The staged cabaret show is coordinated with each course: small starters are playfully called sparks of desire, and entrees have names like Lust for Life (sea bass ceviche) or Kill Bill (ox steak tartare).
 After the dinner-show, the Zuu transforms into a nightclub with live music and craft cocktails, such as the 7 Deadly Sins.

 Sagrada Família.
 Parc Güell.
 Casa Batlló.
 You can’t go to Barcelona and not marvel at Antoni Gaudí’s iconic architectural masterpieces.
-And now, after three years of restoration, there’s another wonder to see.
-Opened in November 2017, Casa Vicens is a 130-year-old house that was Gaudí’s first design.
-Three years ago, an Andorran bank bought the four-story property and did extensive renovations to bring the UNESCO World Heritage site back to its original glory.
+After three years of restoration, there’s another wonder to see: Casa Vicens, a 130-year-old house that was Gaudí’s first design.
+An Andorran bank bought the four-story property and did extensive renovations to bring the UNESCO World Heritage site back to its original glory.
 Take a tour to see the Catalan architect’s signature style: teal-and-orange ceramic tile façades, an organic nature-oriented design, and ornate ceilings painted with trompe l’oeil images of flora and fauna.

 This shopping center in the intersection of Gran Via and Avinguda Diagonal has been a major retail hub since it first opened in 1995.
-But thanks to a renovation completed this year, it’s even better than before.
 Here, you’ll find more than 130 brand-name stores, an eight-screen cinema, and a food hall called El Mercat, which specializes in Catalan cuisine and Spanish tapas.
 However, the coolest part may arguably be the mall’s architecture and design.
 Its layout is a nod to urban planner Ildefons Cerdà, who drew Barcelona’s grid in the 19th century, and its public spaces feel like the streets of the glam Eixample neighborhood.
 A set of towering colorful structures at each entrance add to the fun atmosphere.

-With seven hotels slated to open this year, famed designer Ian Schrager is on a mission.
-But the buzziest debut is the Barcelona EDITION, just steps from the cathedral and Santa Caterina Market in the trendy El Born neighborhood.
-The 100-room building will follow in the footsteps of his other ultra-luxe properties, offering a sprawling rooftop cocktail lounge and saltwater plunge pool, a chic lobby bar, and two restaurants.
+Just steps from the cathedral and Santa Caterina Market in the trendy El Born neighborhood, the Barcelona EDITION follows in the footsteps of famed designer Ian Schrager’s other ultra-luxe properties, offering a sprawling rooftop cocktail lounge and saltwater plunge pool, a chic lobby bar, and two restaurants.
 Touching on Catalan culture, Schrager incorporated priceless furniture designed by Salvador Dalí and Antoni Gaudí throughout the main areas of the hotel, contrasted by contemporary fixtures like a striking sapphire blue Eric Schmitt chandelier.
 These style notes continue in the guest rooms, which are done up with walnut wall paneling, Spanish leather headboards, and white oak herringbone parquet floors.